horizontalsystems/horizontalsystems.github.io/_includes/content/content-en.md

-We believe in unconditional right to freedom and justice for all... regardless of race, place of residence or believes.
-<br /><br />
-We are here to serve ourselves and those who share that worldview by building tools for crypto-powered decentralized economies.
+Secure your financial freedom and privacy
 <br />
 <hr />
 <br />
-We build code never seen before: a new breed of applications which are engineered to resist censorship and enforce individual freedoms.
+We build a new breed of serverless applications; engineered to resist-censorship, provide acccess to crypto markets and enforce personal privacy.

-+ Can’t be shut down
++ Grow Wealth
++ Be Free
++ Stay Private
-+ Can’t be censored
++ @Control
-+ Controlled only by user

 <hr />